xebialabs-community/xld-jython-code-snippets/xld-config-hash-utility/README.md

 1. Apply this entry to the conf/logback.xml file for each node to be examined.

         <logger name="com.xebialabs.deployit.engine.tasker.distribution.versioning" level="trace" />

-2. Copy the logs to a host with a Python 2.7 installation.
+2. Restart the nodes and capture the logs.
+Copy the logs to a host with a Python 2.7 installation.

 3. Configure the properties file with the appropriate start and end datetimes for the two logs.